stefanofasciani/DGMD/Readme.md

 * for Audio Effects
 * for Sound Synthesizers (coming soon)

+The folder Utilities contains a project for the electromechanical control of manual parameters via MIDI CC.

 The DGMD requires [Cyclyng'74 Max](https://cycling74.com/products/max).
 To use the DGMD you do not need a Max license.

 To run the DGMD, open the *.maxpat* file in the subfolder.